autobrr/autobrr.com/docs/configuration/irc.md

 * If NickServ Password is marked as `*`, required, then you need to have a registered account on that irc network.
 * If NickServ Account is marked as required, that's only used as nick, but supports NickServ auth.

-You can group your primary user and a bot user to keep them separate, which is advisable.
-Here's a good guide how to do that [how-to-group-nicknames](https://digitalirc.org/2012/09/how-to-group-nicknames/).

 :::caution Caution